 Over the last few years I have felt led to share my experience with others walking the road of pregnancy, infant and child loss.
 My family and I have created three international days for bereaved families.
 Bereaved Mothers Day, Bereaved Fathers Day and August 19th – Day of Hope.
 All of my projects can be found by licking on the “PROJECTS” tab at the top of this website.

 You can find most of my Beach Art and Memorial Beach Photographs here.

 Project Heal is my place of healing.
 It is my place to come and write about my lightwork, my life, what is inspiring me, what I am working on, what my children are teaching me, what this life is teaching me.
 I write often at my facebook page, it is filled with my photographs and stories of strange and mysterious happenings.

-If you are here because your heart is broken my hope for you is that you can begin to heal – that you can find the light that shines within you… it never goes out, it may dim at times, but like your soul, your light is eternal.
+If you are here because your heart is broken my hope for you is that you can begin to heal, grow and learn and that you can find the light that shines within you… it never goes out, it may dim at times, but like your soul, your light is eternal.
 May you find your light again and see that you are a real gift to this world.
 In time, I pray that you discover the gifts that your child has left for you in their short life.
 Just like every baby who is born healthy and alive, your child is a miracle and a true gift to you and this Earth.

 With love and blessings to you,